jadenucf/mysql_setup/README.md

 Look on the left and click on the schemas section of the navigator.

 Right click on the Schema sidebar and press Create Schema.
-(A schema is a database) Name your schema lab10 and then press apply.
+(A schema is a database) Name your schema whatever is in the config/db-config.js file and then press apply.

 nice now you have your database.